 Let your kids see you’re doing this, and tell them the reason: “Mommy needs to have some fun, too,” or “Moms need time every day to relax.”
 This shows your child that you value yourself, and that personal time is important to everyone’s happiness.

 The second tip I’ve learned for raising happy kids is the tremendous value of focused attention.
 The best form this can take is uninterrupted, one-on-one personal time with your child.
 Think back to your own childhood and some of your happiest memories.
-Chances are they include that hike you took with Dad, or the time you and Mom went to the restaurant for a dessert.
+Chances are they include that hike you took with Dad or the time you and Mom went to the restaurant for a dessert.

 When we set aside an hour or two to be with our child, away from distractions and interruptions, we tell him he is important and loved.
 Giving focused attention is much more powerful than the diffused attention kids get while we cook dinner, drive them somewhere, or break up conversations to take calls on our cell phone.

 Children thrive on loving, focused, personal attention the way plants thrive on sunshine.
 Structure in some focused attention every day, even if it’s only for five or ten minutes.
-Look at your child when he talks to you, so he knows you’re completely with him.
+Look at your child when he talks to you, so he knows you’re complete with him.
 In love, it’s the subtle things that count.

 Giving focused attention teaches self-worth: your child knows she’s valuable because you value her, enough to carve out time for you and her, uninterrupted by the world, for those moments.
-That spells love, and when she knows you love her, by your actions not your words, that brings security and heart fulfillment, essential foundations of happiness.
+That spells love, and when she knows you love her, by your actions, not your words, that brings security and heart fulfillment, essential foundations of happiness.

 In this busy world where parents work two jobs and where kids’ social calendars can rival those of debutantes, it isn’t easy to make time to take care of yourself and uninterrupted time for you and your child.
 But for happiness, nothing could be more important.
 Think about your schedule, what is nonessential that you can cut out, or wasted moments that you can eliminate.
 Use that harvested time to be good to you and your kid.
 Your child’s happiness, and yours, depend on it.

 Winsome Coutts holds a teacher’s certificate in education and has written hundreds of articles on self-development.
 She has studied with Bob Proctor and John Demartini, popular teachers featured on “The Secret” DVD.
-She is the passion behind the www.4lifehappykids.com and is a parent and grandparent.
+She is the passion behind www.4lifehappykids.com and is a parent and grandparent.

-Winsome is author of “Go for Your Goals” for kids – a set of downloadable e-books that guide your child through the joyful steps of learning visualization, goal-setting and the Law of Attraction.
+Winsome is the author of “Go for Your Goals” for kids – a set of downloadable e-books that guide your child through the joyful steps of learning visualization, goal-setting, and the Law of Attraction.
 Simple language enhanced with beautiful illustrations and worksheets make these books appealing and motivating.
 To learn more, visit www.4lifehappykids.com

 I found this article inspiring, what are your thoughts?
 Do you have any tips for the rest of us?
 Please leave your thoughts and ideas in the comment section below.
 I am looking forward to hearing your views.
 Take care.